Table of Contents:

 Typically, fasteners form a non-permanent joint.
 In other words, when you use a fastener to connect two components, you can remove it, and the separate pieces should come apart without suffering any damage.
 The same wouldn’t be the case with a welded joint, for instance.
 The one exception to this rule are rivets, which fall under the category of fasteners, but create permanent joints.

 Mechanical fasteners come in many forms, including screws, nails, nuts, bolts, washers, anchors and rivets.
-Each of these varieties of fasteners is a category unto itself, with many types to choose from.
-If you’ve ever been in a fastener aisle at a hardware store, you know how many options are out there.
+Each of these different types of fasteners is a category unto itself, with many types to choose from.
+If you’ve ever been in a fastener aisle at a hardware store, you know how many different types of fasteners are out there.
 Let’s look at each of these common examples of fasteners and break them down a bit further.

 For many people, when they think of fasteners, screws are the first thing to come to mind.
 Screw fasteners are one of the most versatile types of fasteners out there.
 Their threaded shafts give them durable holding power, and unlike a bolt, they don’t require anything to hold them in place.
 Typically, you use a drill to make a pilot hole in a material and then use a screwdriver to drive the screw in place.
 Screws come in a wide variety of types and sizes.
 Some of the most common types of screws include:

 Nuts and bolts are another common type of fastener.
 These two pieces work in tandem to hold components together.
 You insert the bolt through the two parts you want to join, then fasten it in place with a nut on the end.
-Some of the most common types of bolts you’ll use are:
+Here are some of the most common types of bolts you’ll use:

-Some of the most popular types of nuts include:
+Below are some of the most popular types of nuts and their designs: